-Start by making the pie crust.
-I normally stick to the normal butter, flour, water recipe for pie crusts but I wanted to make this galette extra special by having a creamy cheese pie crust.
-By swapping half of the butter for cream cheese, you end up with a more tender crust that’s still flaky.
-Plus, the added flavor of cream cheese to your pie?
-What’s not to love!Chill the dough while you prepare the filling.
-Since you don’t have to worry about the pie crust shrinking while baking, chilling it for at least 30 minutes isn’t required.
-However, you don’t want the butter and cream cheese to melt while you’re mixing the blueberries so stick in the fridge until ready to use.The filling is easy as 1-2-3.
-Gently toss the blackberries with the seasonings and it’s good to go.
-Fresh strawberries, blueberries, raspberries, peaches, really any fresh fruit would go well in this galette.
+Chill the dough while you prepare the filling.
+Since you don't have to worry about the pie crust shrinking while baking, chilling it for at least 30 minutes isn't required.
+However, you don't want the butter and cream cheese to melt while you're mixing the blueberries so stick in the fridge until ready to use.

-Roll out the pie crust on a clean work counter dusted with flour, sprinkle on the almond meal mixture and top with the blackberries.
-Now the fun part.
+Roll out the pie crust on a clean work counter dusted with flour, spread on the almond cream, and top with the blackberries.
+Now comes the fun part.
 Fold over the ends to create a 1-inch border.
 No need to be perfect – the more rustic, the better!
-Brush on the egg wash, sprinkle on extra sugar and sliced almonds and bake until golden brown.
+Brush on the egg wash, sprinkle on the sliced almonds and bake until golden brown.

 Let the blackberry almond galette cool slightly and serve warm or at room temperature.
 Want to make this even better?
 Serve it a la mode!